|

 didn't want her to get the wrong idea.
 Theodora was just too weird, and

-ultra-religious; he could hear her muttering the rosary constantly, and she
+ultra-religious; he could hear her muttering the rosary constantly, and

 wrote the names of the saints on her notebook rather than boys and rock